Analogs of spontaneous emission and lasing in photonic time crystals

 where the normalized field intensity $I_\alpha (k)$ is expressed as

 with $\mathbf{F}_{k,\alpha}^R$ and $\mathbf{F}_{k,\alpha}^L$ denoting the right and left eigenvectors of the Floquet Hamiltonian $\mathbf{H}_k^F$, respectively.
-Since the denominator involves the overlap between left and right eigenvectors, $I_\alpha (k)$ grows with the square root of the Petermann factor, capturing the effect of nonorthogonal eigenmodes.
-The real and imaginary parts of $I_\alpha (k)$ determine the weights of the symmetric and anti-symmetric Lorentzian components that constitute the kDOS.
+Since the denominator involves the overlap between left and right eigenvectors, the magnitude $|I_\alpha (k)|$ grows with the square root of the Petermann factor, capturing the effect of non-orthogonal eigenmodes.
+The real and imaginary parts of $I_\alpha (k)$ determine the weights of the symmetric and antisymmetric Lorentzian components that constitute the kDOS.
 For momenta $k$ within the band region (i.e., outside the momentum gap), $\Im[I_\alpha (k)]$ is negligible, yielding a symmetric Lorentzian profile.
-In contrast, inside the momentum gap, $\Im[I_\alpha (k)]$ becomes significant, introducing an anti-symmetric contribution to the kDOS (Fig.~\ref{fig:Fig2}).
-The weight of the anti-symmetric component increases as the modes approach the gap edges and vanishes at the gap center.
+In contrast, inside the momentum gap, $\Im[I_\alpha (k)]$ becomes significant, introducing an antisymmetric contribution to the kDOS (Fig.~\ref{fig:Fig2}a).
+The weight of the antisymmetric component increases as the modes approach the gap edges and vanishes at the gap center.